Jetour X90: Jetour X90 Plus

 A more premium facelift for the 2021 model year was launched during the 2021 Shanghai Auto Show called the X90 Plus.
 The X90 Plus features large screens for both the dashboards and the infotainment system.
 The middle of the console sits an airplane-style stick, rotary knob, and a touchpad control.
 The interior also features a platform for wireless charging, connectivity to various applications and 5G internet connection.

+Jetour X90 Pro

+A even more premium variant of the X90 was launched in March 2024 called the X90 Pro.
+The X90 Plus features a 15.6 inch large screen in the center console, and is available as either a 5-seater or a 7-seater.
+Powertrains include a 1.6 liter turbo engine developing 197 hp and 290N·m and a 2.0 liter TGDI engine developing 254 hp and 390N·m.
+Both engines are mated to a 7-speed DCT gearbox.

+Jetour Shanhai L9

+The Jetour Shanhai L9 (山海L9, literally: Mountain sea L9) is the plug-in hybrid version of the X90 Pro.
+Shanhai would be the name of a series of upcoming hybrid Jetour vehicles, and the Shanhai L9 is the first of the series.
+The Shanhai L9 is powered by a hybrid powertrain consisting a 1.5-liter Turbo engine producing a maximum output of 115 kW.